Andre601/AdvancedServerList/README.md

 ![platforms] ![tested]

-AdvancedServerList is a server and proxy platform that allows you to create custom MOTDs and more in your server list with priority and conditions.
+AdvancedServerList is a server and proxy plugin that allows you to create custom MOTDs and more in your server list with priority and conditions.

 ## Downloads